-Although the population estimates could differ substantially between the two pre- diction methods (i.e., ratio and regression methods), their general trend remained the same (Figs. 6 and B17-B21).
+Although the population estimates could differ substantially between the two pre- diction methods (i.e., ratio and regression methods), their general trend remained consistent (Figs. 5 and Supplementary S8-S12).
 While the ratio method predicted usually much larger population drops (or increases), the regression method resulted in milder and less extreme predictions.
 Following the ratio method, for example, more than 88% of Mariupol’s population emigrated in March 2022.
 These fluctuations are dampened when considering the estimates from the regression method, which predicted a decrease of only 30%.
 Such discrepancies are naturally expected, given that the GAM approach adds the average population of the baseline year into its calculation, unlike the ratio approach which considers only the fixed population-to-car ratio.

-For a handful of cities, some months in the regression approach were marked by either suspicious population sizes (e.g., Berehove and Mamalyha in Figs. B17 and B19, respectively), or differing population trends between the two prediction methods (e.g., Donetsk, Luhansk and Shehyni in Figs. B17, B19 and B21, respectively).
+For a handful of cities, some months in the regression approach were marked by either suspicious population sizes (e.g., Berehove and Mamalyha in Supplementary Figs. S8 and S10, respectively), or differing population trends between the two prediction methods (e.g., Donetsk, Luhansk and Shehyni in Supplementary Figs. S8, S10 and S12, respectively).
 This likely results from poor model fit, violation of one or more model assumptions, or because the number of cars during the conflict year was simply far outside the model’s prediction range.

-The results from the GAM approach generally revealed a good performance in terms of goodness-of-fit, as most of the evaluated cities (25/43) displayed a coefficient of determination above 60% (see Table A1), and followed reasonably well the evaluated model assumptions (refer to Fig. B23 for an example).
+The results from the GAM approach generally revealed a good performance in terms of goodness-of-fit, as most of the evaluated cities (25/43) displayed a coefficient of determination above 60% (see Supplementary Table S1), and followed reasonably well the evaluated model assumptions (refer to Supplementary Fig. S13 for an example).
 This means that the city-specific baseline population sizes could be generally well estimated by the number of cars, and the model is as such suitable for predicting population during the war period.
 For models outside these conditions, we caution against any solid conclusion.

 Irrespective of the prediction method, our results revealed similar trends in terms of people displacement across cities and oblasts.
-In line with the raw car dynamics reported previously, the current results also suggest an East-to-West movement of population (Figs. 6 and B17 - B21).
-In the first months following the start of the War (March-April), cities in the West, such as Uzhhorod and Ivano-Frankivsk, also showed a substantial increase in the number of people compared to their pre-War population (Figs. 6 and B18).
-The population of Ivano-Frankivsk increased substantially compared to all other western cities, with estimates ranging between +157% - +623% above the pre-War population size (Fig. B18).
-In contrast, cities in the East and more central regions, such as Kiev and Mariupol, mostly saw an outflow of people (Figs. 6 and B17 - B21).
-Among those, the cities of Zaporizhzhia and Kherson were marked by the largest population drop, where the ratio method predicted a population decrease of more than 90% for both cities (Figs. B19 and B21).
+In line with the raw car dynamics reported previously, the current results also suggest an East-to-West movement of population (Figs. 5 and Supplementary Figs. S8 - S12).
+In the first months following the start of the War (March-April), cities in the West, such as Uzhhorod and Ivano-Frankivsk, also showed a substantial increase in the number of people compared to their pre-War population (Figs. 5 and Supplementary Fig. S9).
+The population of Ivano-Frankivsk increased substantially compared to all other western cities, with estimates ranging between +157% - +623% above the pre-War population size (see Supplementary Fig. S9).
+In contrast, cities in the East and more central regions, such as Kiev and Mariupol, mostly saw an outflow of people (Figs. 5 and Supplementary Figs. S8 - S12).
+Among those, the cities of Zaporizhzhia and Kherson were marked by the largest population drop, where the ratio method predicted a population decrease of more than 90% for both cities (see Supplementary Figs. S10 and S12).